EmeraldcrafterHD/TrashyWindowControl/README.md

     twc.Repaint = false;
 ```

-Now we can get or set _x/y coordinates_, _high_ and _width_ from the window of the process we set earlier
+Now we can get or set _x/y coordinates_, _high_ and _width_ from the window of the process we set earlier.
 For example:

 ``` csharp